narwhalacademy/zebra-crossing/README.md

 ### 🌱 How to use this guide

 - Recommendations have been sorted in ascending levels of difficulty.
 Start from level one and work your way up!
-- *Everyone should follow the recommendations in levels one and two.* They will protect you from the widely-used (yet simple) attacks.
+- *Everyone should follow the recommendations in levels one and two.* They will protect you from the most widely-used (yet simple) attacks.
 Going through them shouldn't take more than 1-2 hours.
 - Level three is a bit more involved in terms of time and money and may not be 100% necessary.
 But if you're worried at all and can afford to, we recommend going through that list too.
 Depending on the amount of digital housekeeping you have to do, it may take anywhere from an hour to an afternoon.
 - The scenarios listed after are for higher-stakes situations — scan them to see if any of them apply to you.
 (Because the stakes are higher, they assume that you've done everything in levels 1-3.)
 - This guide is a living document – please feel free to submit a pull request or fork your own version of this guide [on GitHub](https://github.com/narwhalacademy/zebra-crossing).